 If you provide specific instructions with regard to certain items, your shares will be voted as you instruct on such items.
-If you vote by proxy card or voting instruction card and sign the card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board (FOR all of our nominees to the Board, FOR ratification of the appointment of our independent registered public accounting firm, and FOR the advisory approval of the compensation of Calavo's named executive officers).
+If you vote by proxy card or voting instruction card and sign the card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board (FOR all of our nominees to the Board, FOR ratification of the appointment of our independent registered public accounting firm, FOR the advisory approval of the compensation of Calavo's named executive officers, and for a "1 YEAR" frequency of advisory votes on executive compensation).

-What happens if a director nominee receives a greater number of "WITHHELD" votes than "FOR" votes?
+What happens if a director nominee receives a greater number of "WITHELD" votes than "FOR" votes?